ypo/resume-ypo/content/en/experience.md

         title: Software Manager
         link: https://www.cairn.lu
         location: Luxembourg, Luxembourg
-        description: Imagining the <b>future of the privacy</b> by creating a platform permetting to store any personal and private information in a secure way using an innovative zero-knowledge and end-to-end encrypted solution.
+        description: Imagining the <b>future of the privacy</b> by creating a platform permitting to store any personal and private information in a secure way using an innovative zero-knowledge and end-to-end encrypted solution.

     -   start: 2017 - 2021
         company: INVERTO
-        title: HTS-DBS, High Thoughput Satellite Data Broadcast System
+        title: HTS-DBS, High Throughput Satellite Data Broadcast System
         link: https://artes.esa.int/projects/htsdbs
         location: Gonderange, Luxembourg
         description: <b>ESA project</b> realized in collaboration with SES and University of Luxembourg.
 Responsible for designing the architecture and realize the implementation of a CDN for <b>Edge caching over Satellite</b>.
 The main task includes the implementation of a high performance and reliable unidirectional file transfer protocol exploiting broadcast capabilities of satellites.